rawmind0/service-catalog/templates/vault/0/README.md

 6. Enjoy!

 ## Backend Configuration
-This field is for specifying your backend configuration values.
-Must be in json format, "name": "value".
+This field is for specifying your backend configuration values in json format, `"name": "value"`

 For example:
 ```